List of railway stations in the West Midlands: Stations

 The following table lists the name of each station, along with the year it first opened, the metropolitan district in which the station lies, and the zone in which it is situated.
 West Midlands Metro tram stops are not listed, except for locations which have an interchange with rail services.
-The table also shows the train operators who currently serve each station, and the final two columns give information on the number of passengers using each station in recent years, as collated by the Office of Rail and Road, a Government body.
-The figures are based on ticket sales, and are given to the nearest 100.
+The table also shows the train operating companies who currently serve each station, and the final three columns give information on the number of passengers using each station in recent years, as collated by the Office of Rail and Road, a government body.
+The figures are based on ticket sales.